bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 [!code-razor[Heading.razor](../../../samples/components/Heading.razor)]

 In this case, we want to verify that the markup is rendered correctly, using something such as RegEx to verify the `id` attribute (it might be generated) and ignoring the `<small>` element.
-We can do this like so in C#-based tests with the `MarkupMatches()` method:
+In C#-based tests we can do this like so with the `MarkupMatches()` method:

 [!code-csharp[SemanticHtmlTest.cs](../../../samples/tests/xunit/SemanticHtmlTest.cs#L16-L29)]

-In a Razor based test, using the `<Fixture>` test type, the example looks like this:
+In a Razor-based test, using the `<Fixture>` test type, the example looks like this:

 [!code-razor[SemanticHtmlTest.razor](../../../samples/tests/razor/SemanticHtmlTest.razor#L3-L30)]